Magali18/Magali18/README.md

 -  💻 Now I'm working on my career as a developer
 - 💬 Ask me about web development.
 - 🌱 I’m currently learning TypeScript.
-- ⚡ Fun fact: In the future I would like to make an impact in the world of technology.

 <h3>Technological Skills </h3>